Expires on: XX-XX-XXXX

 The Crossroads Challenge is a combination registration that includes both, the Belleau Wood 8K and Run Amuck.
 An option to participate in Recon Ruck and Run Amuck also exists.
 Participants will complete the 4.97 mile run before embarking on Run Amuck.
 All events start and finish at Butler Stadium in the heart of Quantico, known as the “Crossroads of the Corps.”
 The Belleau Wood 8K begins at 6:20 a.m.
 Participants must complete the 8K by maintaining no more than a 20 minute-per-mile pace before the final Run Amuck wave launches at 10 a.m.

 Crossroads Challenge finishers will earn a special medal in addition to the Belleau Wood medal and Run Amuck coin.
 While runners may register for both events separately, only those who sign up for the Crossroads Challenge are eligible for the special medal.
 There is no option to participate in both, the 8K and Ruck.
-Registration is now closed.
+Registration will open on February 12, 2020.

 After registering for the Belleau Wood 8K some runners unfortunately are unable to participate.
 These runners may opt to transfer their entry to a non-registered runner through the Transfer Program.
 The MCM doesn't assist in the identification of individuals to receive a transfer.
 Runners often find transfer partners on the MCM Facebook page.